jcheminform/useful-queries/docs/articles.md

 ## Articles citing retracted articles

-For example, you may be interested which articles are citing retracted articles.
+For example, you may be interested which articles are citing <a name="tp3">retracted article</a>s.
 The following query can be used for this:

 **SPARQL** [sparql/citingRetractions.rq](sparql/citingRetractions.code.html)